 The untrained mind will constantly take you to the past and the future.
 That is why it is very difficult for you to stay present.
 Here is a simple exercise you can do to stay present: Identify everything in your surroundings in a very quick fashion.
 You will notice that your anxiety goes down, simply because in the moment no one is attacking you, your house is not on fire, you are OK exactly where you are!

 Over the years, I have searched for the secret of happiness and I have discovered: the secret of happiness is actually linked to living a meaningful life.
 With everything I have learned in my life, my conclusion for the meaning of life is: All of us are here on the earth to learn the following three things: love, forgive and create.
 We are here to learn how to love ourselves and others, forgive ourselves and others, and take full responsibility to create a life just the way we want it!

-Now, we have chosen not to waste our time focusing on the things that are out of our control, we get to focus on the things absolutely under our control.
+Now that we have chosen not to waste our time focusing on the things that are out of our control, we get to focus on the things that are absolutely under our control.
 What are the things that will bring us happiness?
-Love, forgive and create the life just the way we want it!
+Love, forgive, and create the life just the way we want it!

 In closing, I would like to share with you my favorite quote: “Love is that I am everything, wisdom is that I am nothing, between the two, my life moves…”